 Tom Lottman, Senior Director of Research to Practice

 Tom Lottman also serves a number of different roles at CI.
 He directs the Research to Practice Impact Area, the Devereux Regional Training Center, and is the Research Director for Growing Sound.
-He has been the Deputy Executive Director of CI for the past seventeen years.
+He was the Deputy Executive Director of CI for seventeen years.
 Prior to that, he was with the University Affiliated Cincinnati Center for Developmental Disorders at Cincinnati Children’s Hospital Medical Center.
 Earlier in his career he directed a mental health center in Canada and taught full time at universities in the states and Canada.
 Special interests include emotional development in young children and training in the implications of developmental brain research.